 Roanoke is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Roanoke is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Roanoke who work in food service (13.36%), sales jobs (9.77%), and management occupations (9.27%).

-Because of many things, Roanoke is a great place for families with children to consider.
-First of all, many other families with children live here, making Roanoke a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Roanoke has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Roanoke is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Roanoke’s overall crime rate is lower than average for the country.

-Roanoke is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Roanoke doesn't have a public transportation system that people use for their commute.

 The education level of Roanoke citizens is a little higher than the average for US cities and towns: 22.40% of adults in Roanoke have at least a bachelor's degree.